Tieske/luawinmake/README.md

 root folder to build Lua.

 Make sure that your compiler is in your system path before running it.
 For the Microsoft toolchains you can use their commandshell.
-TDM also has a shell available.
+The TDM release also has a shell available for 32 and 64 bit.

 Commands
 ========